easy-wi/developer/README.md

 - The same applies to TS3 voiceserver.
 - In addition to a TS3 server you can manage TSDNS either as standalone, or together with the TS3 master.
 - Game- as well as voiceserver can be monitored.
 Server offline?
 To many slots?
 Password is missing at a private server?
 Branding removed from the server`s name?
 Easy-WI will correct that for you.
-- Already existing game- and voiceservers can be imported and assigned to an user.
+- Already existing game- and voice servers can be imported across platforms into an existing server in Easy-Wi.
 - Reseller Accounts can be setup.
 - All modules can be used with a REST API as well.
 That way you can include Easy-WI in already existing processes given with a shop like WHMCS or Magento.